navaneet/Journey/README.md

 # Journey
-iOS App that displays live Irish Rail timings and status indicators for the same
+iOS App that displays Irish Rail timings and shows live status indicators for the same